evva-core/wa-evva-core/README.md

 ## 📄 License

-This project is proprietary software developed for EvvaCore.
+This project is under proteced the AGPL-3.0 license

 ## 🆘 Support